OXID-eSales/oxideshop-user-documentation/setup/shipping-methods/main-tab.rst

    Clicking on :guilabel:`Assign Countries` opens a new window with all active countries displayed in the left-hand list.
 Countries can be sorted and filtered by title and/or country abbreviation (ISO Alpha 2).
 Drag the desired countries into the right-hand list using the mouse.
 Hold down the Ctrl key to select multiple countries.
 The assignment to the shipping method is now completed.

 ..
-Intern: oxbade, Status:, F1: deliveryset_main.html
+Intern: oxbade, Status:, F1: deliveryset_main.html, transL